 2. Each such trinitary algebra intersects the subspace ${\mathcal L}$ along a subspace of codimension $2k$ in ${\mathcal L}$.

 3. The intersections of different trinitary algebras with the subspace ${\mathcal L}$ are different subspaces of codimension $2k$ in ${\mathcal L}$. \end{lemma}

-{\it Proof} repeats the proof of Lemma 22 in \cite{EA}.
+{\it Proof} repeats the proof of Lemma 22 in \cite{EA}. $\Box$

-Thus, the entire space $\overline{TD}_k(M)$ can be identified with a semialgebraic subvariety of the finite-dimensional Grassmann manifold $G_{\dim {\mathcal L}-2k}({\mathcal L})$: each subalgebra is associated with its intersection with the space ${\mathcal L}$.
+Thus, the space $\overline{TD}_k(M)$ can be identified with a semialgebraic subvariety of the finite-dimensional Grassmann manifold $G_{\dim {\mathcal L}-2k}({\mathcal L})$: each subalgebra is associated with its intersection with the space ${\mathcal L}$.
 If $M$ is compact then this subvariety is also compact.
-The topological structure of the space $\overline{TD}_k(M)$ induced by this identification from the topology of the Grassmann manifold does not depend on the choice of the space ${\mathcal L}$ satisfying the condition (\ref{condition}).
-Indeed, each larger space ${\mathcal L}' \supset {\mathcal L}$ defines the same topology of $\overline{TD}_k(M)$, and any two finite-dimensional subspaces are subspaces of a common larger finite-dimensional subspace.
+The standard topological structure of the space $\overline{TD}_k(M)$ is induced by this identification from the topology of the Grassmann manifold.
+This topological structure does not depend on the choice of the space ${\mathcal L}$ satisfying the condition (\ref{condition}).
+Indeed, each larger space ${\mathcal L}' \supset {\mathcal L}$ defines the same topology of the variety $\overline{TD}_k(M)$, and any two finite-dimensional subspaces are subspaces of a common larger finite-dimensional subspace.